 During college, Perry became one of A&M's five yell leaders (analogous to male cheerleaders).
 He was also known for his many pranks played on fellow classmates.
 In 1972, Perry graduated with a bachelor's degree in animal science.
-While in college he also joined the Corps of Cadets and earned a commission in the Air Force, completed pilot training, and flew C-130 tactical airlift until 1977.
-He left the Air Force with the rank of captain and returned to Texas.
+A member of A&M's Corps of Cadets, he earned a commission in the Air Force, completed pilot training and flew C-130 tactical airlift until 1977.
+Perry left the Air Force with the rank of captain and returned to Texas.
 Soon he had entered the cotton farming business with his father.

 In April 2011, Perry announced he would run for the Republican nomination for the U.S. presidency in the 2012 presidential election.
 He faced stiff competition, however, from Newt Gingrich and Mitt Romney.
 During his campaign, Perry spoke out in favor of a smaller federal government, a flat 20 percent tax and developing energy security for the nation.
 He touted his accomplishments in Texas, especially in the area of job creation, and called for the closure of the departments of education and commerce.

 On the national stage, Perry failed to attract enough voters to become a leader in the race.
-His mediocre performances during debates did not help his cause either.
-After a disappointing finishes in Iowa Caucus and New Hampshire Primary, Perry withdrew from the race.
-"As a Texan, I have never shied away from a good fight...
-But as someone who has always admired a great Texas forefather—Sam Houston—I know when it is time for a 'strategic retreat.'"
-In his resignation statement, he threw his support behind his former adversary Newt Gingrich, calling him a "conservative visionary."
+His mediocre performances during debates did not help his cause, either.
+After disappointing finishes in the Iowa Caucus and New Hampshire Primary, Perry withdrew from the race: "As a Texan, I have never shied away from a good fight. ...
+But as someone who has always admired a great Texas forefather — Sam Houston — I know when it is time for a 'strategic retreat.'"
+In his resignation statement, he threw his support behind his former adversary Gingrich, calling him a "conservative visionary."

 On June 4, 2015, Perry made his second bid for president official when he announced that he would run for the Republican nomination in the 2016 election.
-“We are just a few good decisions away from unleashing economic growth, and reviving the American dream,” Perry said at a political rally in a Dallas suburb.
-He also said: “It can be done because it has been done — in Texas.”
+“We are just a few good decisions away from unleashing economic growth, and reviving the American dream,” Perry said at a political rally in a Dallas suburb, adding: “It can be done because it has been done — in Texas.”
 He dropped out of the race that September after his campaign failed to gain momentum during the summer and he found himself at the low end of national polls.

 During his run for the Republican nomination, Perry was a harsh critic of frontrunner Donald Trump, calling him "a cancer on conservatism."
 In a speech in July 2015, Perry said Trump "offers a barking carnival act that can best be described as Trumpism: a toxic mix of demagoguery and mean-spiritedness and nonsense that will lead the Republican Party to perdition if pursued."

-However, in May 2016 after dropping out of the race, Perry endorsed Trump and became an active supporter, stumping for him on the campaign trail.
-On November 8, 2016, Trump defeated Hillary Clinton to win election as the 45th president of the United States, and the following month he named Perry as secretary of energy.
+However, in May 2016, after dropping out of the race, Perry endorsed Trump and became an active supporter, stumping for him on the campaign trail.
+On November 8, 2016, Trump defeated Hillary Clinton to win election as the 45th president of the United States.

-In August 2014, Rick Perry was indicted by a grand jury on two counts of abuse of official capacity and coercion of a public servant.
-The charges stemmed from Perry's efforts to force the resignation of Travis County district attorney Rosemary Lehmberg.
-He wanted to her to step down after she had been arrested for driving drunk.
+In August 2014, Perry was indicted by a grand jury on two counts of abuse of official capacity and coercion of a public servant.
+The charges stemmed from the governor's efforts to force the resignation of Travis County district attorney Rosemary Lehmberg after she had been arrested for driving while intoxicated.

 To push Lehmberg out, Perry reportedly threatened to cut funding to the state's Public Integrity Unit, which Lehmberg ran.
-Perry objected to these charges, claiming that they were politically motivated.
-Other members of his party came out in support of him, including Rand Paul and Jeb Bush, expressed their support of him.
+Perry objected to these accusations, claiming that they were politically motivated.
+Other prominent Republicans, including Rand Paul and Jeb Bush, expressed their support of him.